 Jadzia’s heart was sinking already, hearing this, and then he added, “In fact, even when we first discussed this matter I was inclined against it.
 I might have refused if you had not been so in favor of it.
 But I can only go so far in indulging you, Jadzia.
 To write a recommendation for Kira now is simply impossible; I would not change things now if I could.
 We should go wake up Turink from his nap.”
 And before she could protest further, he had stalked off towards their son’s room.

 “I’ll let you have some father-son time,” she called after him, then slunk to the far side of the room, even as she tried not to lose her composure so much.
 She wished in that moment that she could still harbor some hope of changing his mind, but she knew him too well for that.
 She knew exactly what would happen now, unless someone or something intervened.

 Somehow she had her face back on when Worf and Turink emerged, and the latter ran over to her and said, “Mama!
 Have you heard the news that Dr. Bashir has been offered a promotion?”

 “No!”
 Jadzia exclaimed, truly stunned.
-He had never said a word about the possibility, and that wasn’t like him, to not advertise a potential success at all; she remembered the message he’d sent to everyone he knew when he’d been promoted to lieutenant commander a couple of years back.
+He had never said a word about the possibility.
+That wasn’t like him, to not advertise a potential success at all; she remembered the message he’d sent to everyone he knew when he’d been promoted to lieutenant commander a couple of years back.